Lisa Gets the Blues: Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a C+, stating, "It’s momentarily affecting, especially with Smith giving voice to Lisa’s pain, but 'Lisa Gets The Blues' quickly scatters any intention of recapturing the old Lisa Simpson tragicomic resonance over a succession of self-referential gags, inconsistently sketched character beats, and some of the most indulgent tourist rubbernecking the show has ever done."

 Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
 He stated that there was more respect for New Orleans than in "A Streetcar Named Marge," but it meant there were fewer jokes at its expense.
 He said there were some laughs, but they come up short of the classics.

 Kevin Allman of the New Orleans–based newspaper Gambit said the episode did not compare to classic seasons but had some laughs.
 He also said locals would be pleased to see local landmarks rendered in animation.

 Mike Scott of The Times-Picayune analyzed a promotional image of Homer and Lisa standing in the 200 block of Bourbon Street and concluded that, unlike the broad animation in "A Streetcar Named Marge," the animators were able to draw many of the details that one would see if a person was standing there.

 Eating montage recreation

 In August 2019, Katrin von Niederhäusern of Stockholm and Janine Wiget of Zürich posted a Youtube video showing them in a live-action shot-by-shot recreation of the montage of Homer eating in various New Orleans restaurants.
 The food cost them approximately five hundred dollars with several restaurants opting not to charge them for food.
 Filming the video took seven days using a mobile phone and tripod.
 The video drew the attention of The Simpsons creators, who invited them to a table read of the show.

-On September 10, 2019, Binging With Babish did his own recreation as part of 5 million subscriber celebration.